Business Incorporation Blog

 All named corporations are required to have both a distinctive element and a descriptive element in the name, unless the name has generated a significant reputation in the jurisdiction of registration through prior use.

 A “distinctive element” is the part of the name that sets your business apart from others.
-Examples include “AAA”, “Twin River”, and “Xerox”.
+Examples include “AAA”, “Kleenex”, and “Xerox”.

 A “descriptive element” is the part of the name that describes what it is that you do.
 Examples include really specific things such as “Plumbing” and “Copy Centres” and more generic descriptions such as “Holdings” or “Enterprises”.